Become a Student Ambassador!

 - Build resume, qualifications, and work experience

-- Completed 1 year or beyond at Woodland Community College
+- Completed 1 semester or beyond at Woodland Community College

 - Completed at least 6 units each semester